 It is easy to verify that $\langle U_k,U_{k^\prime}\rangle_{\mathbf{F}} = 0$ for any $k \neq k^\prime$ in $K$, and $(U_k)_k$ spans $\KG$.
 Thus the normalized matrices $U_k/\|U_k\|_\mathbf{F}, k \in K$ form an orthonormal basis of $\KG$.
 We introduce the orthogonal projection onto $\KG$ and provide an explicit formula to calculate it using $(U_k/\|U_k\|_\mathbf{F})_k$ in Proposition \ref{prop: projection_KG}. \begin{prop} For a matrix $A \in \R^{NF\times NF}$, its orthogonal projection onto $\KG$ is defined by

 Then given the orthonormal basis $U_k/\|U_k\|_\mathbf{F}, k \in K$, the projections can be calculated explicitly as

-\end{prop} The projection is very straightforward to understand.
-To obtain a variable in $\diag(M), M_F$ and $M_N$ related to $U_k$, we use $\langle U_k, B\rangle$ to calculate the average value of $B$ as explained previously.
-Then this average value is repeated at the corresponding entries to construct the structure, by multiplying locator $U_k/\|U_k\|_\mathbf{F}^2$.
+\end{prop} The projection is straightforward to understand.
+To obtain a variable in $\diag(M), M_F$, and $M_N$ related to $U_k$, the average value of $B$ is calculated using $\langle U_k, B\rangle$ as explained previously.
+This average value is then placed at the corresponding entries to construct the structure by multiplying the locator $U_k/\|U_k\|_\mathbf{F}^2$.

 Furthermore the orthogonality of the basis implies the direct sum

 where $\mathcal{K}_{\mathrm{D}}$, $\mathcal{K}_{\mathrm{F}}$, and $\mathcal{K}_{\N}$ are respectively spanned by $(U_k)_{k \in \KD}$, $(U_k)_{k \in \KF}$, and $(U_k)_{k \in \KN}$.
 Given the construction of $(U_k)_k$, Equation \eqref{eq: direct sum} actually reveals the product graph decomposition, note that equally we have